Get Involved

 In R2P, you will have a great time doing theatre, learn a lot of practical skills you’ll use whether or not you ever do theatre again, make some great new friends, and make a difference to your community.

-• Is R2P committed to casting consciously?
-Does R2P value cultivating a diverse company in terms of race, ethnicity, sexuality and gender expression, religious identity, ability, and celebrating each other onstage and off?
+R2P is committed to casting consciously.
+We value cultivating a diverse company in terms of race, ethnicity, sexuality and gender expression, religious identity, ability, and celebrating each other onstage and off.

 Click here for R2P’s Diversity Policy, adopted by our Board of Directors (Sept 2019)